Perma.cc user guide For Libraries and Other Registrars

 Authority and responsibilities

-Creating new archiving orgs
+Creating new archiving organizations

 Assigning users to archiving orgs

 To assign a user to an archiving organization, just click the organization's name in the list of organizations within your network.
-Then click "add organization user," enter the user's email address and submit.
+Then click "add organization user," enter the user's email address, and submit.
 If the user already has a Perma account, you'll be asked to confirm her addition to the archiving organization.
 If the person doesn't have a Perma account, you'll be asked to create one for her, and we'll send her a verification email so she can get up and running with Perma.

 Users can be affiliated with more than one archiving org.
 To assign someone to another org, click on "Organization users" in the main dropdown menu," then click "add organization user," enter the user's email address and select the appropriate archiving org.